Q3 2016 Trading Update

 Redleaf: Hannah Nicolas, +44 (0)207 382 4734

 Avanti connects people wherever they are – in their homes, businesses, in government and on mobiles.
-Through the HYLAS satellite fleet and more than 150 partners in 118 countries, the network provides ubiquitous internet service to 27 per cent of the world’s population.
+Through the HYLAS satellite fleet and more than 180 partners in 118 countries, the network provides ubiquitous internet service to a quarter of the world’s population.
 Avanti delivers the level of quality and flexibility that the most demanding telecoms customers in the world seek.

 The Group has three satellites in orbit and a further two fully funded satellites under construction.